lyssphacker/talks/we-really-do-not-know-how-to-compute/we-really-do-not-know-how-to-compute.md

 ### [All Operators are Extensible Generics](slides/page_23.pdf)

-But the crucial thing here is what I said before, what Mr. Radul invented 2 or 3 years ago, for his doctoral theses, the idea that cells merge information monotonically.
+But the crucial thing here is what I said before, what Mr. Radul invented 2 or 3 years ago, for his doctoral thesis, the idea that cells merge information monotonically.
 I am going to tell you the story [43:04](http://www.youtube.com/watch?v=O3tVctB_VSU&t=43m4s)